• As low as $223/Night

 What Our Past Guests Are Saying About Kemp & Olive:

-When I opened the door, my heart fell in appreciate – I really wouldn’t want to stay anywhere else!
+When I opened the door, my heart fell in adore – I really wouldn’t want to stay anywhere else!

 Most ideal little vacation home!
 Everything you need to appreciate the Outer Banks!